rmukhopa/dynamo_exp/examples/llm/docs/multinode-examples.md

  we are not using it on node 1.
 This is because we can reuse the same configuration file on all nodes and just spin up individual workers on the other ones.

-**Step 4**: Start the frontend, processor, router, and vLLMWorker on node 1.
+**Step 4**: Start the frontend, processor, router, and VllmWorker on node 1.
 ```bash
 # node 1
 cd $DYNAMO_HOME/examples/llm